Controversial ticket seller Viagogo snubs NZ court

 Viagogo is set to be a no-show at its High Court hearing in Auckland tomorrow.

-The Commerce Commission has filed an injunction for restraint of trade against the controversial, Swiss-based online ticket seller, which has generated hundreds of complaints.
+The Commerce Commission has filed for an interim injunction against the controversial, Swiss-based online ticket seller, which has generated hundreds of complaints.

 Barring a last-minute change, the hearing is set to be a one-sided affair.